mchenggit/kabanero-event/architecture/README.md

 A docker image is currently the only Supported output resources.

-A PipelineResourceMapping custom resource definition is used to map a pipeline to specific input resources.
-This enables a run to take place whenever the input resources change, or when the run is initiated manually.
+Mapping pipelines to resources may be done implicitly for some scenarios, or a PipelineResourceMapping custom resource definition is used for more complex scenarios.

 ## triggers for a Pipeline run